bmen25124/SillyTavern-Magic-Translation/readme.md

     *   Create an connection profile.
 This profile will be used to send translation requests to the LLM.

 2.  **Configure Translation Settings:**
-    *   Go to the "Translate via LLM" panel in the extension settings.
+    *   Go to the "Magic Translation" panel in the extension settings.
     *   Select a Connection Profile from the dropdown.
     *   Select desired Auto Mode or leave None if only manual translation is needed.
     *   Choose the Target Language for translation.